jfdona23/RPi_Status-LCD/README.md

 Finally, I keep track the city's temperature and humidity using the OpenWeatherMap API. \
 Data shown in the LCD will include CPU/Memory/Disk info, plus weather info.
 Maybe I buy a 20x04 LCD display or a TFT display to show even more info.

-I've choose Node.JS due its asynchronism and the fact it has a pretty decent support for Raspberry.
+I've chosen Node.JS due its asynchronism and the fact it has a pretty decent support for Raspberry.
 Other option was using Python with multi threading support, but I though it would add too much complexity to the project. \
 Why do I want a-sync be present in this project?
 Well, due I need to perform a few tasks and all of them have different execution times, it would be nicer if they can run as much simultanously as possible to avoid I/O locks.
 Remember this script will run in a scheduled way while I use the Raspberry for any other tasks.

+## About Lab
+Here is my playground to try different features or scripts separately from the main code.

 ## Libraries Used
 * **[Axios](https://github.com/axios/axios)**: Retrieves URLs asynchronously using promises.
 Also, It has only one direct dependency (follow-redirects) and two indirects (debug and ms).